-NIDDK and ISAC Kidney Engineering Workshop
+NIDDK and ISAC Kidney Engineering

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is planning a workshop series, in collaboration with the Innovative Science Accelerator Program (ISAC), on groundbreaking approaches to engineer replacement kidneys.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is planning a workshop series in collaboration with the Innovative Science Accelerator Program (ISAC) on groundbreaking approaches to engineer replacement kidneys.

 • Contacts